richb-hanover/smokedata/README.md

 ## Smokedata files

-The *Raw Data Samples* directory also contains JSON files with the **raw smokedata** created from the tools above.
+The *Raw Data Samples* directory also contains JSON files with the **smokedata** created from the tools above.
-These can be used by the **smokechart** plotting package.